Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

-Many plants need well drained soil, perlite helps keep soil from compacting which can impair drainage.
-This is why it is the number one go to for gardeners and plant enthusiast for making sure you have well draining soil for plants.
+Many plants need well-drained soil, perlite helps keep soil from compacting which can impair drainage.
+This is why it is the number one go-to for gardeners and plant enthusiasts for making sure you have well-draining soil for plants.

 It can also provide benefits to developing roots systems of stem cuttings.
 Perlite is used in many seed starting mixes due to this.

 One drawback of using perlite is that using too much can lead to fluoride burn.
 This can cause brown tips on your indoor plants.
 So it is best to make sure not to add too much perlite to your indoor potting mix.
 Or you can buy one that is premade so you are sure you have the right ratio of ingredients in your mix.

 What Are Disadvantages of Perlite?